 A clinical study conducted by scientists at British American Tobacco have revealed that when smokers switch completely from cigarettes to glo, their exposure to certain cigarette smoke toxicants is significantly reduced, in some cases to levels comparable to those seen in smokers who quit smoking completely.

 These results add to evidence suggesting that glo may have the potential to be substantially reduced risk compared to smoking conventional cigarettes.

 Glo is a tobacco heating product (THP) designed to heat rather than burn tobacco.
 This means it does not produce smoke and certain toxicants associated with tobacco combustion are substantially reduced.
-Previous studies revealed toxicant levels in the heated tobacco vapour from glo to be around 90-95% less than in cigarette smoke.
+Previous studies revealed toxicant levels in the heated tobacco vapor from glo to be around 90-95% less than in cigarette smoke.

 Because glo vapor has lower levels of toxicants than cigarette smoke, it should in principle expose consumers to much less toxicants.
 The results of this study indicate that this is indeed the case.
 The results are presented today at the annual conference of the Society for Nicotine and Tobacco Research in Baltimore, Maryland, USA.